Washington Metro

 The Washington Metro, often abbreviated as the Metro and formally the Metrorail, is a rapid transit system serving the Washington metropolitan area of the United States.
 It is administered by the Washington Metropolitan Area Transit Authority (WMATA), which also operates the Metrobus service under the Metro name.
 Opened in 1976, the network now includes six lines, 98 stations, and 130 mi of route.

-Metro serves Washington, D.C. and the states of Maryland and Virginia.
+Metro serves Washington, D.C., and Maryland and Virginia.
 In Maryland, Metro provides service to Montgomery and Prince George's counties; in Virginia, to Arlington, Fairfax and Loudoun counties, and to the independent city of Alexandria.
-The system's most recent expansion, which is the construction of a new station (and altering the line), serving Potomac Yard, opened on May 19, 2023.
+The system's most recent expansion, an infill station serving Potomac Yard, opened on May 19, 2023.
 It operates mostly as a deep-level subway in more densely populated parts of the D.C. metropolitan area (including most of the District itself), while most of the suburban tracks are at surface level or elevated.
-The longest single-tier escalator in the Western Hemisphere, spanning 230 ft, is located at Metro's deep-level station.
+The longest single-tier escalator in the Western Hemisphere, spanning 230 feet (70 m), is located at Metro's deep-level Wheaton station.